scarletana/better_vst_lcxl/README.md

 1. Initiate LoopBe1's internal MIDI Port
 2. Plug in your Launch Control XL
 3. Open MIDI-OX
+4. Open the MIDI Devices window in MIDI-OX and make sure you have Launch Control XL added as an input, and LoopBe Internal MIDI added as an output.
-4. Switch your LCXL into User mode
+5. Switch your LCXL into User mode
-5. Open the MIDI-OX Input Monitor.
+6. Open the MIDI-OX Input Monitor.
 Play with some controls on the LCXL and confirm it is detecting input in MIDI OX
-6. Open the MIDI-OX MIDI Port Routing interface.
+7. Open the MIDI-OX MIDI Port Routing interface.
-7. Send Input Port "Launch Control XL" to Output Port "LoopBe Internal MIDI".
+8. Send Input Port "Launch Control XL" to Output Port "LoopBe Internal MIDI".
-8. Open the MIDI-OX Output Monitor.
+9. Open the MIDI-OX Output Monitor.
 Play with some controls on the LCXL and confirm that the output matches the input.
-9. Launch the python script "lxcl_remap.py".
+10. Launch the python script "lcxl_remap.py".
-10. You should now see the LCXL blink and then turn off all the knob and button lights except for the User light.
+11. You should now see the LCXL blink and then turn off all the knob and button lights except for the User light.
-11. Press the Track Select buttons to confirm the red bank light at the bottom moves, and tweak some knobs or faders to confirm their LEDs respond.
+12. Press the Track Select buttons to confirm the red bank light at the bottom moves, and tweak some knobs or faders to confirm their LEDs respond.
-12. Open your DAW
+13. Open your DAW
-13. Open the MIDI Input settings, and make sure it is listening to "LoopBe Internal MIDI", not "Launch Control XL"
+14. Open the MIDI Input settings, and make sure it is listening to "LoopBe Internal MIDI", not "Launch Control XL"
-14. Congrats, if all is working, you now have a MIDI controller with 256 distinct controls split across 8 banks.
+15. Congrats, if all is working, you now have a MIDI controller with 256 distinct controls split across 8 banks.
-15. Open any VST and start mapping the controls.
+16. Open any VST and start mapping the controls.
 Have fun!

 # Other Comments